A. B. Freeman School of Business

 The BSM program mission is to educate socially responsible business leaders with the intellectual capital necessary to succeed in a technologically sophisticated and dynamic global business environment.
 We accomplish this goal by building a creative and rigorous business curriculum on the foundation of a broad liberal arts education.
 The faculty designed the curriculum to stimulate students’ intellectual curiosity and to emphasize the skills and values necessary for them to continuously learn, adapt and ultimately advance to positions of leadership.

 Candidates for the Bachelor of Science in Management degree are required to complete a minimum of 124 credit hours with a minimum cumulative grade point average of 2.0 in their business courses and a 2.0 cumulative grade point average overall.
+As well the 2.0 threshold must be met for the major coursework and any minor and/or certificate coursework.

 In addition to meeting the requirements of Newcomb-Tulane College, students seeking the BSM must fulfill the following requirements: